-The environmental economics course had several writing exercises and an option to complete a final paper.
+This environmental economics course had several writing exercises and an option to complete a final paper.
 I worked with two students to develop a survey and execute a contingency valuation of watersheds and water quality.
 They collected over one hundred survey responses and took the opportunity to compare value elicitation questions.
-These students were motivated and ended up with interesting results.

-“The Theory and Use of the Global Integrated Monetary and Fiscal Model,” International Monetary Fund, Research Department, Hot Topics in Macro Modeling, March 10-18, 2011.
+“The Theory and Use of the Global Integrated Monetary and Fiscal Model,” International Monetary Fund, Hot Topics in Macro Modeling, March 10-18, 2011.

-“The Theory and Use of the Global Integrated Monetary and Fiscal Model,” International Monetary Fund, Research Department, March 4-10, 2012.
+“The Theory and Use of the Global Integrated Monetary and Fiscal Model,” International Monetary Fund, March 4-10, 2012.